wtozer/theWort/README.md

 theWort
 =======

-A collection of nicerbeers, by the nicercode crew
+A collection of nicerbeers, by the nicercode crew.